14 Linear discriminant analysis

 From the tour, we can see that the assumption of equal elliptical variance-covariance is a reasonable assumption for the penguins data.
 In all projections the ellipse is reasonably matching the spread of the observations.

-14.3 Examining results
+14.3 Examining model fit

 The boundaries for a classification model can be examined by:

-2. predicting the class for each test point
+2. predicting the class for each point

 We’ll look at this for 2D using the LDA model fitted to bl, and bd of the penguins data.